vacp2p/rfc/specs/waku/waku-v2.md

 Content filter is a way to do [message-based filtering](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern#Message_filtering).
-Currently the only content filter being applied is on `subtopic`.
+Currently the only content filter being applied is on `contentTopic`.
 This corresponds to topics in Waku v1.

 A node that only sets this field but doesn't subscribe to any topic SHOULD only